simfeng/MTKGR/README.md

 # AFIRE
-Source code of **AFIRE: Abductive learning for Food and Ingredient REcognition**
+Source code of **MTKGR: Multi-Task Knowledge Graph Reasoning for Food and Ingredient Recognition**

 ![Code structure of AFIRE](afire.png "Code structure of AFIRE")